Debra Stephenson: Career

 Stephenson was a reporter for GMTV throughout 2007 as part of The Richard Arnold Show.

-Debra also appeared on Lorraine weekly, presenting her 10-week bikini diet plan.
+Stephenson appeared on Lorraine weekly, presenting her 10-week bikini diet plan.
 This involved demonstrating recipes in the studio kitchen.

 Stephenson appeared on Channel Virgin 1's immersive style documentary The Prisoner:X in December 2008.
 Here she was locked up for four days in a high security prison in America, where she spent a night in segregation and was treated as though she was an actual prisoner doing time in that prison.

 Stephenson has performed in many pantomimes.
 Roles have included Aladdin, Peter Pan and Jack (Jack and the Beanstalk) at venues including the Regent Theatre in Ipswich, Nottingham Theatre Royal, Bournemouth Pavilion Theatre and Poole Lighthouse.

 The Impressions Show with Culshaw and Stephenson, led by Stephenson and Jon Culshaw, began recording in August 2009.
 Eight episodes were commissioned by the BBC; the first aired on Saturday 31 October 2009.
 The show was recommissioned for a second series in 2010 and then again for a third series of six episodes which started on 26 October 2011.
 As of October 2011, only the first series has currently been released on to DVD.

 In March 2010, Stephenson took part in Let's Dance for Sport Relief and reached the final after a rendition of Michael Jackson's "Smooth Criminal".
 The judges chose to put her through to the final as she had received some of the highest viewer votes.
 The final was live on 13 March and she performed the same routine.

 She was also a contestant on the 2011 Strictly Come Dancing Christmas special.
 She danced the American Smooth with partner Ian Waite.

 Stephenson was a guest for four episodes as Naomi Scotcher in Waterloo Road.
 In October 2012, Stephenson played the television cook, Fanny Cradock in Fanny and Friends on More4.